vanzasetia/base-apparel-coming-soon-page/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Comfortably navigate the website using screen reader and keyboard
+- Comfortably navigate the website using a screen-reader and keyboard
 - Receive an error message when the form is submitted if:
   - The input field is empty
   - The email address is not formatted correctly